Rite of Chanting the KALAMA SUTTA: (1)

 8. Do not hurry to believe in anything whether it is a fixed karma, prejudice, view of permanence, or a view of annihilation.

-9. Do not hurry to believe in anything whether it is the menace, brainwashing, or the threatening of a supreme god fabricated, imagined, thought up, and spoken out.
+9. Do not hurry to believe in anything, whether it is the menace and brainwashing, or the threat of a fabricated, imagined, devised, thought, and spoken supreme god.

 10. Do not hurry to believe in anything whether it is proclaimed by your missionaries, preachers, or teachers.

 The Right Confidences Getting Brightened and Comprehended

 Kalamas, when you yourselves know clearly: “These things are not good, they are blameworthy, they are despised and criticized by wise people, these things if being performed and accepted, would lead to unhappiness and suffering, then you should strongly abandon them; Greed, anger, and delusion are the unwholesome things; Killing living beings, taking what is not given, living in sexual misconduct and adultery, violating kid’s sexuality, telling lies, taking alcohols, drugs, and toxins are the unwholesome things.
 When you are dominated and controlled by the unwholesome things, you will certainly get unhappy, suffered, scorned, and reproached.